andykrohg/acs-ansible-notifier/samples/iptables-privileged-pod/README.md

 ```

 ## Preparing the MachineSet
 Before executing the above commands though, we want to prepare the OpenShift environment.
-Specifically, this involves creating a MachineSet, which is responsible for creating the nodes whch will host the necessary containers for this demo.
+Specifically, this involves creating a MachineSet, which is responsible for creating the nodes whch will host the containers for this portion of the demo.

 ### 1. Configure the MachineSet Template:
 Using the provided `machineset_template.yaml` file as a starting point, you'll need to fill in the specific values that match your OpenShift environment.

 **Tip:**  If you're unsure about what values to use, you can refer to a pre-existing MachineSet in your environment.
 This can provide a good baseline for the configurations needed.

 ### 2. Set Up Taints and Tolerations: